Skip to Main Content

 How do debt relief programs work?

-Most debt relief companies charge fees, usually between 15 and 25 percent of the total enrolled debt, only after a settlement is reached.
+Depending on the type of debt relief you choose, you may work with a debt relief company, credit counselor or attorney.
+Most debt relief companies charge fees, usually up to 25 percent of the total enrolled debt, only after a settlement is reached.
 You may also pay a one-time setup fee and a monthly maintenance fee for the managed account.

 Pros and cons of debt relief